EladSopher/AWS-Resource-Management/README.md

 # AWS Resource Management CLI Tool

-This CLI tool allows users to manage AWS resources (EC2, S3, Route 53) using Pulumi.
+This CLI tool allows users to manage AWS resources (EC2, S3, Route 53) using Pulumi and boto3.
 Users can interact with it in two ways:
 - **Directly via the command line**
 - **Through a Jenkins UI**

 ## 🚀 Features

-- **EC2 Instance Management:** Create, list, start, stop, and destroy instances.
+- **EC2 Instance Management:** Create, list, start, and stop instances.
 - **S3 Bucket Management:** Create, list, and upload files to buckets.
 - **Route 53 DNS Management:** Create hosted zones and manage DNS records.
 - **Jenkins UI Integration:** Execute CLI commands using a graphical interface.